 This depends on whether the inheritance was left to one or both spouses and what was done with the inheritance.
 If the inheritance was left to both spouses, then it’s community property regardless of whose relative bequeathed it.
 If the inheritance was left to only one spouse, then it can be that spouse’s sole and separate property.
 That is unless the funds were commingled with other marital assets.
 Sometimes these inheritance funds are used as part of a home purchase, or to fund a business, or for another investment opportunity.
 Commingling assets is common during the years when all is well in a marriage.
 But it’s difficult, and at times impossible, to untangle the commingling when the marital situation later changes.
 As with any other marital property issue, only qualified divorce attorneys should be involved in determining whether the inheritance is sole and separate or community property.
 There are also many other factors when going through a high net worth divorce in Las Vegas.

 Do I Have Any Rights to My Spouse’s Business in a Las Vegas divorce?

-Spousal businesses are almost always complicated property division issues.
+Spousal businesses in a divorce are almost always complicated property division issues.
 There are many factors to consider concerning the founding of the business, commingling of marital funds, enforceable marital agreements, buy/sell agreements, third-party investor ownership, etc. It takes years of dedicated divorce law experience to determine the spousal rights of a business.
 Therefore, only the top Las Vegas divorce lawyers should be representing you if you and/or your spouse have a business that needs to be valued and divided during divorce proceedings.
 Our Las Vegas divorce attorneys, Jennifer V. Abrams and Vincent Mayo have successfully represented hundreds of business owners or their spouses with these complicated business property issues.

 Las Vegas Divorce FAQ – Child Custody Issues